microsoft/Pride-flag/README.md

 # Pride flag
 Solidarity, unity, intersectionality.
 These are the themes we reflect on in this Pride flag.
-It combines over 30 individual LGBTQIA+ communities' flags in a single powerful graphic.
-Inspired by the community response, we're making it availaible for everyone to use, add to, and build on.
+Created with and by the LGBTQIA+ people at Microsoft, it combines 40 individual LGBTQIA+ communities' flags in a single powerful graphic.
+Inspired by the public response, we're making it availaible for everyone to use, add to, and build on.

 Learn more about [Pride at Microsoft.](https://unlocked.microsoft.com/pride/)

 <img width="965" alt="Flag_small" src="https://user-images.githubusercontent.com/113071293/191126608-1b864182-7b23-4344-ac7e-4e6cba133d50.png">

+# 40 community flags in one
+This flag combines 40 community flags in a single graphic.
+Here's the flags present on this image: Abrosexual, Aceflux, Agender, Ambiamorous, Androgynous, Aroace, Aroflux, Aromantic, Asexual, Bigender, Bisexual, Demifluid, Demigender, Demigirl, Demiromantic, Demisexual, Gay/MLM/Vinician, Genderfluid, Genderflux,  Genderqueer, Gender questioning, Graysexual, Intersex, Lesbian, Maverique, Neutrois, Nonbinary, Omnisexual, Pangender, Pansexual, Polyamorous, Polysexual, Transgender, Trigender, Two Spirit, Progress Pride, Queer, Unlabeled.

+Learn more about this [design](https://medium.com/microsoft-design/pride-has-no-borders-2f1b81c5d951)

 # Make it yours